tequdev/evernode-docs/docs/source/sdk/hotpocket/reference/client-protocol.md

 ```

 ### Signed input
-The input container is stringified, signed, and then both the input and the signature are sent to HotPocket.
+The input container is stringified, and signed, and then both the input and the signature are sent to HotPocket.
 ```
     {
         "type": "contract_input",